 Shake all ingredients (besides bitters) to allow egg to create a foam.
 Add ice and shake again.
 Pour into a glass.
 Add soda water and two dashes of Angostura Bitters.
 Pour bitters into a spray bottle Place a leaf-shaped stencil over the glass and spray the bitters through the stencil onto the foam.

-According to Dell Cove Spice Co. from Chicago, Illinois this Halloween cocktail not only looks elegantly spooky, but it also tastes great.
+According to Dell Cove Spice Co. from Chicago, Illinois this spooky cocktail not only looks elegantly spooky, but also it tastes great.
+This is the perfect choice to impress guests at your next Halloween bash.

 Rim chilled glasses with honey or simple syrup, then dip in black salt.
 Fill glasses with ice and set aside.
 Pour gin, lemon juice, melon liqueur and egg white into a cocktail shaker and fill with ice.
 Cover and shake vigorously for one to two minutes.
 Strain into salt rimmed glasses and serve.
 Want to add a playful touch?
 Clip on a plastic Halloween spider ring or other toy to the glass rim.
 (Please don't eat this, though!)